 19.1.
 Members who are Associates or Fellows and holders of the Advance Diploma in Shipping Management & Logistics of this Institute may use the following abbreviations signifying their relative professional qualifications:

 '''

 Associate of Narottam Morarjee Institute }

 A.NMIS. of Shipping }

 Fellow of Narottam Morarjee Institute }

 F.NMIS. of Shipping }

-Advance Diploma in Shipping }
+Advance Diploma in Shipping }ADSM&L - NMIS.

-ADSM&L - NMIS.
+Management & Logistics of Narottam

+Morarjee Institute of Shipping

 '''

 20. Library: